 In this article, I will show you how to use one of the worksheet lookup function MATCH in VBA as a worksheet function.

 How to Use MATCH Function in VBA Excel?

 We will show you a simple example of using the Excel MATCH function in VBA.

-In VBA, we can use the MATCH formula like a worksheet function.
-Follow below steps to use MATCH function in VBA.
+In VBA, we can use this MATCH formula in excel as worksheet function.
+Follow the below steps to use the MATCH function in VBA.

 Step 2: In E2 cell we need the result, so start the code as Range (“E2”).Value =

 Sub Match_Example1() Range("E2").Value = End Sub

 Step 3: In E2 cell value should be the result of the MATCH formula.
 So in order to access the VBA MATCH function, we need to use the property “WorksheetFunction” first.
 In this property, we will get all the available worksheet function list.